cypress-io/cypress-documentation/source/api/commands/wait.md

 For a detailed explanation of aliasing, {% url 'read more about waiting on routes here' network-requests#Waiting %}.

+{% note warning 'fetch' %}
+`fetch` is not currently supported.
+Learn how to stub it [here](
+        cypress-example-recipes/examples/stubbing-spying__window-fetch/cypress/integration/polyfill-fetch-from-tests-spec.js
+      ).
+{% endnote %}

 ### Wait for a specific XHR to respond

 ```javascript